 After struggling with his weight since he was a child, Tonal founder Aly Orady strength-trained consistently for months and was able to lose 70 pounds.
 The only issue he found in training was convenience — he created Tonal to solve that problem.
 Its electromagnetic resistance saves space, and its size is great for home use, so you can have your own gym space at home and don’t have to work your schedule around gym time.
 With Tonal, Orady wanted to ensure you wouldn’t have to sacrifice other parts of your life to stay fit.

 Tonal is an intuitive tech-based home gym that delivers guided workouts with the use of two electromagnetic force pulleys.
-The smart handles, and clamp that attaches directly to the barbell act as a spotter, which is a great safety feature since they allow you to turn the weight on, or off with the click of a button.
+The smart handles, and clamp that attaches directly to the barbell act as a spotter, which is a great safety feature since they allow you to turn the weight on or off with the click of a button.
 Because of the companion app, you can easily access your records and track your progress over time.

-Overall, the Tonal device does a solid job at providing instruction and guidance throughout workouts, and we think it will work for a majority of users who can afford the lofty price tag.
-There’s no denying that this device is expensive and not accessible for everyone, but if you’re looking for a compact and interactive smart gym, Tonal is one of the best.
+Overall, Tonal does a solid job at providing instruction and guidance throughout workouts, and we think it will work for a majority of users who can afford the lofty price tag.
+There’s no denying that this device is expensive and not accessible for everyone, but if you’re looking for a compact and interactive smart home gym, Tonal is one of the best.

 Can you lift heavy with Tonal?